 * China says Chen can apply to study abroad

-* Chen invited to be visiting scholar at NYU Law School
+* Chen invited as visiting scholar to NYU Law School

-* China move follows Chen's appeal to go to U.S.
+* China move follows Chen appeal to go to U.S.

 * Republicans criticise Obama’s handling of the case

 BEIJING, May 4 (Reuters) - China said on Friday blind dissident Chen Guangcheng could apply to study abroad, a move praised by U.S. Secretary of State Hillary Clinton and suggesting an end may be near to a diplomatic standoff between Beijing and Washington.

 But rights activists sounded a note of caution over expectations of a quick way out for Chen, saying Beijing could be worried that appearing to be soft might embolden other challengers to Communist Party rule ahead of a power handover late this year.

 The announcement by the Chinese Foreign Ministry followed a dramatic and very public appeal by Chen, who spoke by phone to a U.S. congressional hearing on his case, asking to be allowed to spend time in the United States after fleeing 19 months of extra-judicial captivity in his home village.

 “If he wants to study abroad, he can apply through normal channels to the relevant departments in accordance with the law, just like any other Chinese citizen,” ministry spokesman Liu Weimin said in a brief statement, adding Chen was still being treated in hospital.

 Clinton, in Beijing for strategic and economic talks, said the U.S. ambassador to Beijing, Gary Locke, had spoken to Chen again on Friday when he had confirmed he wanted to go to the United States to study, along with his family.